avritchie/tonga/README.md

   * *Minimum* always selects the lowest value of all the layers for every pixel
 * **Multithreading** uses multiple CPU cores and threads to execute protocols for multiple images.
 May provide a large speed boost.
 Has no effect if only one image is processed.
 * **Hardware rendering** uses GPU acceleration for rendering images in the user interface.
 Typically stack images etc. work faster this way.
 On some computers the GPU acceleration does not work and graphical glitches may be introduced.
 In these cases switching this off may help.
-* **Work on disk** enables the batch mode, where the images are never imported to the software, until the processing has been started.
-Thus, you can not see the images in the user interface.
-This way, large number of images can be processed at once, without the need to import the data first, saving time and memory.
-The output images will be saved as PNG files, and the results will appear in the result table normally.
-This can only be enabled if you have not imported any images yet.
+* **Work on disk** enables the "batch" mode, where the images are never imported to the software, until the processing has been started, saving time and memory.
+This is especially beneficial for executing a large number of images at once.
+See the "Working with a large number of files" section from above for details.
 * **Append results** normally, the result table is cleared from old results every time a new protocol with new results is executed.
 If this is selected, the new results will be appended to the existing result table, if the columns match.
 * **Autoscaling** when 16-bit images (especially microscopy image files with multiple images) are imported, the image may appear black because the whole 16-bit range is displayed.
 Often, the images need to be scaled for proper viewing.
   * *None* does no scaling automatically.
   * *Image sets* when importing a file with multiple images, adjusts the scaling so that the differences between the images will stay comparable.
   * *Every image* scales every image separately for optimal viewing.
 Thus, differences between the images may not be comparable.
 * **Aggressive** sometimes the images may have bright dots etc. affecting the scaling, and most of the data may still not be properly visible.
 This option ignores such minor areas.
 * **File output** this is the output directory for any files exported from Tonga.
+It is set automatically when images are imported, if it is empty, but it can be changed anytime.
+* **Create subfolders automatically** when Tonga sets the output directory automatically, the same directory as where the original images are is used by default.
+With this option, a new folder called "output" will be created in the directory and all the output files will be saved in this folder by default.